websauna/websauna/docs/source/narrative/modelling/admin.rst

 Introduction
 ============

-Admin, the short for "administration interface", is user experience to easily manage your data in Websauna.
-Admin interface should do the heavy lifting for writing a lot of CRUD forms for managing your application data.

-The default Websauna admin interface

-* is accessible only by users who belong to the site managers - they have been given administration permission through groups

-* registers SQLAlchemy models and has CRUD forms automatically generated form them
+Admin, or administration interface, provides super administrator capabilities for your Websauna site.
+You can easily browse, add and edit data without need to write explicit forms and views or install additional software for database browsing.

+Admin is accessible for users who belong *admin* group.
+The first signed up user is automatically added to this group.
+Different permissions schemes can be implemented through :term:`ACL`, so that groups of people can only view partial data or cannot modify it.

+Admin is automatically generated for your data :doc:`models <./models>`_.
+It is based on Websauna :doc:`CRUD <./crud>` and :doc:`automatic form generation <../form/autoform>`.

 Admin URL breakdown
 ===================